briansunter/graph/site/src/content/logseq/logseq-projects.md

 I usually add a lot of these before starting the project, but I continue to add more if needed.

-If I think of a necessary task for a project, I write it in my daily notes and tag the project, then pull it into this section .
+If I think of a necessary task for a project, I write it in my daily notes and tag the project, then pull it into this section later.

 ### Habits

 The main area of focus in my projects are on the habits.

-Many goals are accomplished by  the same thing day after day.
+Many goals are accomplished by doing the same thing day after day.

 Logseq lets you schedule tasks that repeat daily, weekly, monthly, or whatever cadence you want.